Ateet

-Ateet is a 2020 Hindi-language film starring Priyamani which streams on ZEE5.
+Ateet is a 2020 Indian Hindi-language war drama film starring Priyamani which streams on ZEE5.
 It is a story of a soldier who was lost in a war and declared dead, after several years he returns to his family, now a question occurs whether he is alive or dead.

 Plot

 The story is about Captain Ateet Rana who was declared killed in action, Vishwa Karma his senior decides to take care of his wife Janvi and daughter Sana.
 After 10 years of hiding details about Ateet from Sana, in a twist of fate Ateet Rana returns and wants his family back and is ready to expose a dark truth about his senior Vishwa Karma.